researchstudio-sat/general/usecase_won.md

 ### 4. Mobile-First

-For the usual-reasons[^mobile internet usage constitute more than 50% of the overall usage and it's easier to move from a mobile design to a desktop version than the other way around] it should be possible to start on mobile plattforms.
+For the usual-reasons<sup>[1](#user-content-fn1)</sup> it should be possible to start on mobile platforms.
 This means responsive components as well as being able to work with flaky and low-bandwidth connections (e.g. components can't be 1M each)

+<a id="fn1">[1]</a>: mobile internet usage constitute more than 50% of the overall usage and it's easier to move from a mobile design to a desktop version than the other way around